Microflow-IO/microflow-nano/linux/README.md

 Mfnano will create `/etc/mfnano/mfnano-conf.sh`

-script will execute it get configure for mfnano-worker

-you can edit this file get configure from your own server
+mfnano will execute it get configure for mfnano-worker, edit this file get from your own server

 by default will get configure from https://raw.githubusercontent.com/Microflow-IO/microflow-nano/refs/heads/main/linux/mfnano.conf